ddasilva64/ETLPPT23001esp/projects/docs/ux_customers_geography.md

 ### Geography

+#### GeoVisual: Geographic Information Exploration

-GeoVisual shows geographical information about countries and states/provinces.
-Users can drill down on the map to access more detailed information.
-For instance, the Western Europe region displays the following countries:
+GeoVisual provides users with geographical information about countries and states/provinces.
+Users have the ability to drill down on the map to access more detailed information.
+For example, the Western Europe region showcases the following countries:

 - Germany
 - France